leiflundberg/StratosPhpere/readme.md

 ```

 ### Development
-You may obviously change the Vagrantfile and tweak it to your liking, but if you have kept all of the values default:
+You are obviously welcome to change the Vagrantfile and tweak it to your liking, but if you are using the included Vagrantfile:

 **localhost:42069 => (vagrant):80**